Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 - `OK`: server successfully joined the game
 - `ERROR <code>`: join was not accepted.
 There are 3 error codes possible
-  - `8`: command doesn't exist
+  - `10`: command doesn't exist
-  - `42`: command is wrongly formatted
-  - `119`: there is no lobby to join
+  - `320`: there is no lobby to join
+  - `321`: lobby is already full
+  - `410`: can't do this command now

 ### Quit

-The client quits the applications and ends the connection.
+The client quits the application and ends the connection.

 #### Command